MauRiEEZZZ/citrix-honeypot/README.md

 ```
+All credits go to Robert of x1sec.
+I forked his project and adjusted the log output to be
+suitable for Log Analytics.
-I updated the loglines as we need the date-time format with dashes.
-Big thanks to Robert of x1sec who provided this Honeypot!
+A big thank you goes to Robert of x1sec who provided
+this Honeypot!
 ```

 # Citrix ADC (NetScaler) Honeypot